kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(i\) Part I—For pertinent information regarding the airport and proposed work included in the project.

-\(ii\) Part II—For incorporating the representations of the sponsor relating to its legal authority to undertake the project, the availability of funds for its share of the project costs, approvals of other non-United States agencies, the existence of any default on the compliance requirements of §151.77(a), possible disabilities, and the ownership of lands and interests in lands to be used in carrying out the project and operating the airport.
+\(ii\) Part II—For incorporating the representations of the sponsor relating to its legal authority to undertake the project, the availability of funds for its share of the project costs, approvals of other non-United States agencies, the existence of any default on the compliance requirements of [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]](a), possible disabilities, and the ownership of lands and interests in lands to be used in carrying out the project and operating the airport.

 \(iii\) Part III—For incorporating the sponsor's assurances regarding the operation and maintenance of the airport, further development of the airport, and the acquisition of any additional interests in lands that may be needed to carry out the project or for operating the airport.